Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Cystic Fibrosis (CF): CF is a chronic lung disease caused due to a faulty CFTR gene.
 Genes are injected into cells using a virus.
 Recent studies also include testing the cationic liposome (a fatty container) to deliver DNA to the faulty CFTR gene, thus making the use of the non-viral gene carrier more successful.
 Phase II trials using this therapy were published in early 2015, which promised a novel therapeutic approach to CF.

-β-thalassemia: Clinical trials on gene therapy for β-thalassemia (the faulty beta-globin gene, which codes for an oxygen-carrying protein in (RBC) can be tracked back to 2007.
-Blood stem cells were taken from the patient’s bone marrow and a retrovirus was used to transfer a working copy of the faulty gene.
+β-thalassemia: Clinical trials on gene therapy for β-thalassemia (the faulty beta-globin gene, which codes for an oxygen-carrying protein in RBC) can be tracked back to 2007.
+Blood stem cells were taken from the patient’s bone marrow, and a retrovirus was used to transfer a working copy of the faulty gene.
 The modified stem cells were re-injected into the body to supply functional red blood cells.
 This treatment, once conducted, lasted over seven years, with the patient not undergoing blood transfusion during this time.

 Hereditary Blindness: Currently, gene therapy is being tested to treat degenerative form of inherited blindness, where patients lose light-sensing cells in their eyes over time.
 Experimental data suggests that the animal models of a mouse, rat, and dog show slow or even reverse vision loss using gene therapy.
-The most important advantage associated with gene therapy for eye disorders is that AAV (adeno-associated virus) cannot shift from the eye to other body parts, and hence does not cause an immune reaction.
+The most important advantage associated with gene therapy for eye disorders is that AAV (adeno-associated virus) cannot shift from the eye to other body parts and hence does not cause an immune reaction.

 Parkinson's Disease: Patients with Parkinson's disease lose the ability to control their movement as their brain cells stop producing the dopamine molecule used for signaling.
 A small group of patients showed improved muscle control when a small area of their brain was treated with a retroviral vector that contained dopamine-producing genes.

 This is because cancer genetics is a novel treatment method, marked by high R&D costs.
 The therapy targets diseases with high unmet needs; this has been the driving force behind academic research laboratories, small biotech firms, and large pharmaceutical companies.
-The therapy is of short-duration treatment or mostly one-time treatment customized to individuals, and often in small patient populations.
+The therapy is of short-duration treatment or mostly one-time treatment customized to individuals and often in small patient populations.

 bluebird bio (BLUE) is a clinical-stage biotechnology company that focuses on developing transformative gene therapies for severe genetic diseases and cancer.
-Its product candidates include Lenti-D, which is in phase II/III clinical studies for the treatment of cerebral adrenoleukodystrophy -- a rare hereditary neurological disorder -- and LentiGlobin, which is in four clinical studies for the treatment of transfusion-dependent beta-thalassemia and severe sickle cell disease.
-The company’s lead product candidate is bb2121, a chimeric antigen receptor (CAR) T cell receptor (TCR) product candidate that is in phase I trial for the treatment of relapsed/refractory multiple myeloma.
+Its product candidates include Lenti-D, which is in Phase II/III clinical studies for the treatment of cerebral adrenoleukodystrophy - a rare hereditary neurological disorder - and LentiGlobin, which is in four clinical studies for the treatment of transfusion-dependent beta-thalassemia and severe sickle cell disease.
+The company’s lead product candidate is bb2121, a chimeric antigen receptor (CAR) T cell receptor (TCR) product candidate that is in Phase I trial for the treatment of relapsed/refractory multiple myeloma.

 The company's gene therapy platform is based on viral vectors that utilize a non-replicating version of the Human Immunodeficiency Virus Type 1 (HIV-1).
 Its lentiviral vectors are used to introduce a functional copy of a gene to the patient's own isolated hematopoietic stem cells (HSCs) in the case of its LentiGlobin and Lenti-D product candidates, or the patient's own isolated white blood cells, which include T cells, in the case of its bb2121 product candidate.

-BLUE has a strategic collaboration with Celgene Corporation (CELG) to discover, develop, and commercialize disease-altering gene therapies in oncology; with Kite Pharma (KITE) to develop and commercialize second generation T cell receptor product candidates against an antigen related to certain cancers associated with the human papilloma virus; and with Medigene (Germany) for the research and development of (TCR) product candidates directed against approximately four antigens for the treatment of cancer indications.
+BLUE has a strategic collaboration with Celgene Corporation (NASDAQ:CELG) to discover, develop, and commercialize disease-altering gene therapies in oncology; with Kite Pharma (KITE) to develop and commercialize second generation T cell receptor product candidates against an antigen related to certain cancers associated with the human papilloma virus; and with Medigene (Germany) for the research and development of (TCR) product candidates directed against approximately four antigens for the treatment of cancer indications.
 Founded in 1992 and headquartered in Cambridge, Massachusetts, the company was formerly known as Genetix Pharmaceuticals and later changed its name to bluebird bio (Incorporated) in September 2010.

-With its lentiviral-based gene therapies, T-cell immunotherapy expertise, and gene-editing capabilities, BLUE has built an integrated product platform with broad potential application for severe genetic diseases and cancer.
+With its lentiviral-based gene therapies, T cell immunotherapy expertise, and gene-editing capabilities, BLUE has built an integrated product platform with broad potential application for severe genetic diseases and cancer.
 BLUE's approach to gene therapy is based on viral vectors that utilize the Human Immunodeficiency Virus Type 1 or HIV-1.
-The HIV-1 vector is stripped of all the components that allow it to self-replicate and infect additional cells.
+The HIV-1 vector is stripped off all the components that allow it to self-replicate and infect additional cells.
 HIV-1 is part of the lentivirus family of viruses.
 The vectors are used to introduce a modified copy of a gene from the patient’s own blood stem cells called hematopoietic stem cells (HSC), which reside in the patient's bone marrow.
 HSCs divide cells that allow for sustained expression of the modified gene.

 Lenti-D